openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

       * manual: see [microsoft docs](https://docs.microsoft.com/en-us/windows/wsl/install-manual)
    3. The first time running wsl, it will prompt you to setup a user account; just follow the prompts
 2. Make sure the project is checked out with unix file formatting.
 Git may have converted the files to dos formatting on checkout.

-Libraries are preconfigured for Ubuntu, Debian and Suse variants.
-For other distros you may install the required libraries manually.
+Libraries are preconfigured for Debian 12.
+Other Linux distributions like Ubuntu or Suse may work as well. **Nevertheless** for these and other Linux distributions it may be necessary to install the required libraries manually.

 ```
 // configure git project to checkout unix file formatting on windows
 git config core.eol lf